bcmi/Video-Harmonization-Dataset-HYouTube/README.md

 python3  scripts/evaluate_flow.py --dataset_path <Your path to HYouTube> --dataset_path_next <Your path to HYouTube_Next> --cur_result <result of current numpy dir> --next_result <result of next numpy dir>
 ```

-The expected quantitative results of released models are as the following table.
+The expected quantitative results of released models are in the following table.
 |      | Tl |
 | :--: | :---: |
 | Backbone  | 6.48 |